CMSgov/beneficiary-fhir-data/docs/rfcs/0000-fhir-trimmer.md

 * Is there a way to access files across modules?

-    Either by using symlinks or by moving the files into the shared-utils module
+    Answer: Either by using symlinks or by moving the files into the shared-utils module
 * Spring Config vs Static?

-    N/A
+    Answer:
 * Is there a way to modify the bundles without using HAPI Fhir?
 Would that be faster?

-    There is, but it is much more dangerous and should only be considered if other options aren't feasible
+    Answer: There is, but it is much more dangerous and should only be considered if other options aren't feasible

 ### Proposed Solution: Drawbacks
 [Proposed Solution: Drawbacks]: #proposed-solution-drawbacks